NRCHKB/NRCHKB.github.io/content/wiki/introduction/output-messages.md

 The `msg.hap.session` object can therefore be used to determine who or which device is initiating changes to your setup.

 {{< alert icon="💡" text="Additionally, it is recommended to use a rule checking whether `msg.hap.session` exists to determine whether a message originated in Home.app or was a pass-through message from your HomeKit node.
-This is useful to prevent loops when "allow message pass through" is enabled on your bridge or accessory." />}}
+This is useful to prevent loops when \"allow message pass through\" is enabled on your bridge or accessory." />}}

 ## Allow/Disable messages passthrough